 Obviously, a UNDP Chief Technical Advisor (CTA’)s role should include bringing the UN efforts under LMAC coordination.
 The INGOs are already on board (and have helped LMAC get where it is) so the big challenge would be to bring the ex-UNMAS effort on board.
 It would be easier for someone working within the UN system to ensure that false briefings were corrected and that UN plans started from where we are - not where some would have us believe we are.
 That would certainly mean maintaining national ownership, design and management of LMAC.
 Sadly, none of that is within the proposed CTA’s remit.
 The UNDP CTA’s role is severely restricted and does not include supporting LMAC as the coordinating body with the responsibilities that the government has given it.

-Right now (21st October 2012), having fallen foul of apparent incompetence and deceit, LMAC and Libya lose.
+On 21st October 2012, having fallen foul of apparent incompetence and deceit, LMAC and Libya were losing.
 But, of course, unexpected stuff happens and the revolutionary wheel is still turning so things may yet improve.
 Some of the old UNMAS crew may be trying to genuinely work together with LMAC even now.
 For example, there was a kind of “joint” ops meeting at LMAC today albeit a meeting led by the UN Operations Manager.
 So there is reason for some hope - if not a lot.

 November 2012 postscript